biolink/biolink-model/docs/MolecularActivity.md

  * RHEA
  * MetaCyc
  * EC
+ * KEGG.REACTION
+ * KEGG.RCLASS
- * KEGG
+ * KEGG.ENZYME

 ## Parents

- *  is_a: [BiologicalProcessOrActivity](BiologicalProcessOrActivity.md) - Either an individual molecular activity, or a collection of causally connected molecular activities
+ *  is_a: [BiologicalProcessOrActivity](BiologicalProcessOrActivity.md) - Either an individual molecular activity, or a collection of causally connected molecular activities in a biological system.

 ## Uses Mixins